iracheck/iracheck/README.md

 #### School Projects
 - **[Networking Project (Chat App)](https://github.com/iracheck/chatapp-group4 )** - Custom input tool that integrates game controllers as computer input devices for personal, home theater, or accessibility purposes (in progress).
 Originally coded in Java, then ported to C# for better UI and WindowsInput support. *April 2025-May 2025*
 #### Games (and Game Modding)
 - **[GangWarSandbox](https://github.com/iracheck/GangWarSandbox)** - A GTA V mod focused on squad-based AI, faction combat, and tactical sandbox gameplay.
-Coded with SHVDN and C#. *August 2025-Present*
+Uses C#, ScriptHookVDotNet, and LemonUI. *August 2025-Present*

 ---
 ### Languages and Tools